Gold Trading: Hope, Hopium And You

 Technical Picture

 On the weekly chart, you can see that GLD broke below a short-term support trend line, and is sitting right at $118, which provides decent horizontal support.
-If we fall below this level, $116 seems to provide a more solid footing with very solid horizontal support and the 100 week moving average.
+If we fall below this level, $116 seems to provide a more solid footing with very solid horizontal support and the 100-week moving average.

-To the upside, GLD longs will want to re-take the prior support line and the 50 week moving average at 119.30 by the end of next week to confirm a short-term bottom here.
+To the upside, GLD longs will want to re-take the prior support line and the 50-week moving average at 119.30 by the end of next week to confirm a short-term bottom here.

 Precious Metal COT Report

-This week’s COT report was bullish for silver and favorable for gold.
-The commercial banks who print paper silver reduced their short positions by 9.2%.
+This week’s COT report was bullish on silver and favorable for gold.
+The commercial banks which print paper silver reduced their short positions by 9.2%.
 The hedge funds were enticed or frightened by possible momentum downside and reduced their net long position by 12.6%.

 We focus primarily on the net short position of the commercial banks when evaluating the COT report.
-In our weekly reports, we will often show how peaks in commercial net short interest corresponds to sharp sell offs in the value of GLD (left scale).
+In our weekly reports, we will often show how peaks in commercial net short interest corresponds to sharp sell-offs in the value of GLD (left scale).
 At the moment, the gold commercial short position is near average for 2017, but much below the peaks in 2016.

 The rating we provide for “safe haven alternatives” in our GLD decision matrix is based upon the Viking Gold Indicator.
-This indicator measures the relative divergence between GLD and safe haven assets like the USDJPY currency pair and Treasury Inflation Protected Securities (“TIPS”).
+This indicator measures the relative divergence between GLD and safe haven assets like the USD-JPY currency pair and Treasury Inflation Protected Securities (“TIPS”).

-During the course of this week, our gold indicator moved from neutral to near over-valued.
+During the course of this week, our gold indicator moved from neutral to near overvalued.
 We view this as cautionary.

 Our premium subscribers receive an update each day on the Viking Gold Indicator, the Viking Silver Indicator, and the Viking Mining Indicators in our daily update on the precious metals markets.
 If you click the links at the top or bottom of this article, you can learn more about our premium service.

 Thanks for any feedback below.
-If you liked this article, please hit the follow button above!
+If you liked this article, please hit the "Follow" button above!

 Note all charts were created on the TradingView website, and the tables were created by Viking Analytics if not otherwise credited.